-The orchestra, led by Ginny Strawson, is open to children in Years 4-6 who have been learning an instrument for at least a year and who pass an informal audition.
-The orchestra performs a range of repertoire including works that they compose and develop themselves in their weekly Wednesday rehearsals.
+The Canonbury Jazz Ensemble was established in Autumn 2019 and is led by flautist Maddy Shaw.
+It is open to children in Years 5 and 6 who have been learning an instrument for at least a year and who pass an informal audition.
+The jazz ensemble performs a range of repertoire and teaches the children a range of musical skills including improvisation.

 We currently offer piano and violin lessons which can be individual or shared.
-There is a waiting list for these lessons but if you are interested please speak to Sarah Ouldcott in the school office.
+We also offer flute lessons to a limited number of Year 5 pupils.
+There is a waiting list for all peripatetic lessons but if you are interested please speak to Sarah Ouldcott in the school office.

-Each year KS1 and 2 go to a key-stage focussed schools concerts performed by the London Symphony Orchestra at the Barbican, a fabulous opportunity to hear one of the world’s greatest orchestra perform live.
+Each year KS1 and KS2 go to key-stage focused schools concerts performed by the London Symphony Orchestra at the Barbican, a fabulous opportunity to hear one of the world’s greatest orchestras perform live.

 The KS1 concert is usually based around a story book and the children learn songs that have been written specially for the concert.